Noha Mostafa, LPC, MS, NCC

 In 2001 and after a period of challenging transitions, I started to practice and study mindfulness based mind body modalities with the intention to discover new self care tools.

-Until 2005, I served as an instructor and professional skills trainer as I taught and coached adults who were engaged in intensive professional development programs to actualize their career goals.
-In 2006, with a hope to help people access effective tools to enjoy the process of optimizing physical and psychological resilience, I started a mindfulness studio to offer individualized mindfulness based movement education for different abilities and diverse cultural backgrounds.
+While keeping mindfulness movement as a practice and a hobby, I served as an instructor and professional skills trainer where I taught and coached adults who were engaged in intensive professional development programs to actualize their career goals.
+Then, in 2007, with a hope to help people access effective tools to enjoy the process of optimizing physical and psychological resilience, I started a mindfulness based movement studio in Cairo to offer individualized trainings and education for different abilities and diverse cultural backgrounds.
 It was a uniquely refreshing opportunity to work with group members from different parts of the world including Africa, Asia, Europe and the US as we cultivated a deeper sense of collective wellbeing through commitment and intentionality.

 What started it all..